juliabuhmann/microtubules/README.md

     $ python scripts/extract_candidates.py --help
     $ python scripts/run_ILP_model.py --help

 Intermediate and final results are output in form of knossos skeletons and can be visualized with http://knossostool.org/.
+Probability map is created with the machine learning and annotation tool http://ilastik.org/.

+The small example EM dataset is provided by courtesy of the the Albert Cardona Lab at the Howard Hughes Medical Institute Janelia Research Campus.